paweljakubas/j-random-matrices/chapters/basic-algebra.md

 3 4
 ```

-Determinant of a matrix is specified as below:
+Determinant of a square matrix is specified as below:
 ```
    det=: -/ .*
    det m